EmaSuriano/gatsby-starter-event-calendar/README.md

 ## Automatic deployment on new Event ⚡️

-As Gatsby is a static website generator we need to make a new deploy to get the new data from the Spreadsheet.
-This can be seen as a drawback, but it's of the key why Gatsby is so fast.
+As Gatsby produce static websites you need to make a new deploy of the website in order to show the new events from the Events Spreadsheet.

 When it comes to deployment there are many alternatives, like Github Pages, Netlify, Heroku and many many more.
 Independently of which one you choose, none of them has the ability to _watch_ for changes inside our Spreadsheet, and they shouldn't because it's not their job.

-To attack this problem I use an application called [Zapier](https://zapier.com/).
-The idea behind is creating flows of action, defining a Trigger (something that needs to happen) and some actions (what should happen after).
+To address this problem I used [Zapier](https://zapier.com/), which allows to define flows of action inside your application.
+Defining a Trigger (something that needs to happen) and actions (what should happen after).

 For this project, the rule is: If someone adds/edits/removes a new event, trigger a new deploy.
 And this it looks in Zapier 😄